-I have decided to write about my internal thoughts and views that I see about myself and my world.
-One of my biggest problems, was being a Neurotic Perfectionist, with OCPD, and I suffered Suicidal Depression.
+One of my biggest problems was being a Neurotic Perfectionist, with Obsessive - Compulsive Personality disorder (OCPD,) and I suffered Suicidal Depression.

 Let me explain what a Perfectionist with OCPD means, and share with you my experience Of Living with this condition.